The Discipline Priest Healing Guide

 - Canibalism can reduce downtime and means that you don’t have to carry food along while leveling.
 If you do PvP you can eat your opponents after you kill them.

-- Will of the Forsaken is a very nice PvP ability, but you’ll find little use for it elsewhere.
+- Will of the Forsaken is a very nice PvP ability, but you’ll only find occasional use for it elsewhere.

 - Touch of the Grave drains life and heals you for the same amount.
 This means that your name will appear on the DPS charts, but not much more.